boveus/hyrax-wiki/Hyrax-Management-Guide.md

-The Sufia Management Guide provides tips for how to manage, customize, and enhance your Sufia application.
+The Hyrax Management Guide provides tips for how to manage, customize, and enhance your Hyrax application.

 * [Feature matrix](#feature-matrix)
 * [Production concerns](#production-concerns)